Foxton Branch: Construction

 The line was completed to Palmerston North on 25 July 1873, a distance of 40 kilometres, and soon proposals were made to extend it to Wanganui.
 By 1874 the inadequacies of wooden rails were becoming apparent, and after an attempt at relaying the line with iron rails in February 1875 did not provide the durability required, the decision was made to relay the line with steel rails to railway standards.
 The land through which the line ran was generally flat, with the Oroua River the only serious obstacle.
 It was crossed with a 56 m bridge.
 The line was formally re-opened as a railway on 27 April 1876.

 Connections

 In 1885, the Sanson Tramway connected to the branch at Himatangi.
 The tramway closed in 1945.

-In 1886 the Wellington and Manawatu Railway (W&MR), the private company established to build the "West Coast" Wellington–Manawatu Line due to the government's inaction, opened from Wellington to the Foxton line at Longburn, near Palmerston North.
+In 1886 the Wellington and Manawatu Railway Company (W&MR), the private company established to build the "West Coast" Wellington–Manawatu Line due to the government's inaction, opened from Wellington to the Foxton line at Longburn, near Palmerston North.
 The government's original plan had been to extend the Foxton line down to Wellington, but the W&MR announced in 1881 that it would follow the most direct route to Palmerston North, bypassing Foxton.
 The Foxton line effectively became a branch line from Longburn, though it remained the southern terminus of the government railway until 1908 when the WM&R was purchased and incorporated in the North Island Main Trunk railway linking Wellington and Auckland.